November 1, 2020 – Dia de los Muertos

 Chris Krebs was fired today from CISA.
 Half of our military forces in the Middle East will be withdrawn by January 15, against the recommendations of NATO and Trumps top advisors, including GOP.
 Drilling rights are now being auctioned off in the Arctic Refuge.
 Trump’s departure strategy appears to be “light so many fires that the Biden administration drowns.”
 I would be pissed off if I wasn’t so numb…

 Seattle prepares for a more severe lockdown.
 In March I stocked up for 30 days.
 This time I’m stocked up for 90+ days (fresh produce gets delivered weekly).
-I feel like a survivalist.
+I’m getting used to this survivalist mindset and am now developing a fear of running out of things.

 November 18, 2020